 It’s still sometimes said that web accessibility puts a lot of limitations on designs and ruins the feel and look of a site.
 This is not true in any way.
 While there might be poorly accessible sites out there, there are likewise many sites that are both terrible and inaccessible.
 Video, color, imagery, and different layouts could all be used if the corresponding guidelines are adequately followed.

 Another thing that is not true is that accessible sites are costly when in reality you do not need to include costly additional features, you simply need to design putting all users in mind.
-Over the long haul, this can save you a lot of money as you get a more SEO friendly, more usable website.
+Over the long haul, this can save you a lot of money as you get a more SEO-friendly, more usable website.

-It is important to update your website conform the website accessibility requirements in the US.
+It is important to update your website to conform to the website accessibility requirements in the US.
 There are many different solutions to get your website accessible for all today.
 But which solution works best for you?
 UserWay vs AccessiBe: Which Is Better?